CPS 721: An Introduction

 The duration of these examinations may be around 15-20 min, 1h40min,

-and 2h, respectively.
-Quizzes can be given at any time without prior warning.
+Extra quizzes (or polls) can be given at any time in class without prior warning.

 The final exam will be cumulative and will include all